uswds/uswds-site/_components/input-mask/input-mask.md

       description: Forces casing on alphabetic characters.
 Add `forceupper="true"` to the input element to enforce uppercase letters.
     - property: "`inputmode`"
       required: "No"
       description: Tells browsers which keyboard type to display.
-For masks that contain all numbers, set `inputmode` to numeric to display a numeric keyboard.
+For masks that contain all numbers, set `inputmode` to `numeric` to display a numeric keyboard.
 Set `inputmode` to `tel` to display a telephone keyboard.
 Set `inputmode` to `text` if your input mask includes alphabetic characters.
     - property: "`mask`"
       required: "Yes"
       description: Defines the format of your mask.
-Use the number `9` to represent any number, the letter `A` to represent any letter, and any available format character.
-For example, an input that requires three numbers followed by four letters with a hyphen in-between would have a  `mask` attribute that looks like `999-AAAA`.
+Use the number `9` to represent any number, the letter `A` to represent any letter, and any format character from the [Available format characters table]({{ site.baseurl }}/components/input-mask/#available-format-characters).
+For example, an input that requires three numbers followed by four letters with a hyphen separator would have a  `mask` attribute that looks like `999-AAAA`.
     - property: "`placeholder`"
       required: "Yes"
       description: Creates the visual placeholder and informs some elements of mask formatting.
 Use underscores `_` for character input placeholders combined with any valid format characters to customize your input mask.
 For example, a U.S. telephone `placeholder` attribute may look like `(___) ___-____`.